 Why You Should Eat Healthy

 A healthy diet means eating a variety of vegetables and fruits of many different colors, good fats, and lean protein, as well as non-GMO whole grains and starches.
 It also means you should avoid foods that are high in added sugar, salt and preservatives.
+You can purchase resistant starch from a trusted seller online.

 Here are some of the many reasons why you should eat healthy foods.